drivingpalteam/Driving-Pal/README.md

 # Driving-Pal

-Make sure to install python 3.6 and add it to path when installing. (https://www.python.org/downloads/release/python-360/)
+Make sure to install python 3.6 and add it to path when installing. (https://www.python.org/downloads/release/python-360/) Also download this repository and extract the zip fils to a known location.

 **To start running this project, you will first need to set up Google's DialogFlow API.**